 Some notes on how I do this: while I will comment on whether or not a movie deserved its Best Picture win, whether or not it was a worthy winner cannot in and of itself impact the ranking.
 Please also note that this is a fluid ranking for me.
 Obviously, I’ll provide updates when there are new winners but I may also make changes as time passes and I am able to revisit or rethink these movies.
 It’s my prerogative, so that’s the way it is.

 I was initially more sold on Everything Everywhere All At Once‘s big win and ranked it higher.
-My perception of it has cooled quite a bit in the year that has passed.
+My perception of it has cooled quite a bit over time.
 I do still think that something is exciting about what its win represents: that the Academy’s drive to diversify its membership (in terms of race, gender, and age) has radically altered the definition of what constitutes an Oscar movie.
 Everything probably wouldn’t have even gotten close to the podium had it been released a decade earlier.

 Everything is a weird movie.
-Even at a base level, it has a lot going on.
-It’s a multiverse movie about a woman whose boring, stressful life is suddenly livened up by sci-fi action movie intrigue, googly eyes, hot dog fingers, and, um, butt plugs.
+It’s a multiverse movie about a woman whose boring, stressful life is suddenly livened up by sci-fi action-movie intrigue, googly eyes, hot dog fingers, and, um, butt plugs.
 Yeah.
-A movie with butt plugs became the only movie (so far) to win six of the major categories at the Oscars (Picture, Director, Actor, Actress, Supporting Actor, Supporting Actress, and Screenplay).
+Even so, this became the only movie (so far) to win six of the major Oscar categories (Picture, Director, Actress, Supporting Actor, Supporting Actress, and Screenplay).
 The only major category Everything lost was Best Actor, and it didn’t have a nomination there.

 Ultimately, though, I think this movie’s balls-out bizarreness doesn’t help it sustain an impact.
 It’s still fun—especially considering that it has no right to work as well as it does.
 But in the canon of Best Picture winners, it doesn’t feel like it goes too far.